kristinemlarson/gnssrefl/tests/use_cases/use_tgho.md

 <img src="tgho-l2.png" width="600"/>

-These results are not very compelling, and the GPS L2 data will not be used in subsequent analysis.
-Next, try the two Glonass frequencies:
+These results are not very compelling for a variety of reasons.
+The GPS L2 data will not be used in subsequent analysis.
+Next, check the two Glonass frequencies:

 <CODE>quickLook tgho 2020 300 -e1 5 -e2 15 -h1 2 -h2 8 -fr 101</code>